 Floyd Mayweather and many other great champions built their careers on being defensive fighters.
 Many of Floyd’s techniques are different than what is taught in most gyms.
-He often slips punches with his hands down and leans back, bending backwards at the waist.
+He often pulls from punches with his hands down and leans back, bending backwards at the waist.

-Yet, Floyd got away with slipping punches like this by using his superior speed and timing.
+Yet, Floyd got away with avoiding punches like this by using his superior speed and timing.

 I will teach you 3 defensive skills that you can use against opponents that are faster than you.
 These skills will leave you in position to counter punch.

 Every boxer should learn these 3 basic tools.
 Master them and you will become hard to hit with a clean punch.

 Watch the following short video on these 3 important defensive skills.

 Blocking punches is the easiest defensive technique to use; yet it is not the best, as demonstrated in the video above.
 When you block your opponents punches something great happens…you don’t get hit!
 That is boxing defense 101!
 Don’t get hit!

 Not getting hit is the strategy behind learning boxing defense.
 Blocking punches is a boxing skill for you must master.
 But it is not always the best defensive technique, because the following things happen when you block your opponents punch:

 • You help your opponent maintain or recover their balance.

 • They are in position to immediately throw another punch at you.